 Courtesy of Tester

-To select our favorite learning towers, we had Good Housekeeping Institute Lab pros who are parents use them in their homes, interviewed parents who use them and tested some with a wider group of consumers as part of the review process for our annual Parenting Awards.
+To select favorite learning towers, we had Good Housekeeping Institute Lab pros who are parents use them in their homes, interviewed parents who use them, and tested some with a wider group of consumers as part of the review process for our annual Parenting Awards.

-We looked at top-rated brands and considered factors like ease of assembly, construction quality, stability and how simple it was to clean each unit.
-We also look at age grading, additional features and overall safety.
-As a final step, we read through online reviews to be sure our experience was in alignment with the majority of home users.
+We looked at top-rated brands and considered factors like ease of assembly, construction quality, stability, and how simple it was to clean each unit.
+We also noted age grading, additional features, and overall safety.
+As a final step, we read through online reviews to ensure our experience aligned with the majority of home users.

 What to look for when shopping for the best learning tower